Tzesh/TzeBot/README.md

 3. Youtube API Key: Just follow the instructions <a href="https://developers.google.com/youtube/v3/getting-started">in this page</a>.

 Now you are ready to go.
 Just hit start button to make your bot online.
 And then create a invite link to invite your bot into your channel.

-### 2) Just invite TzeBot to your server
-### Since discord has declined TzeBot's approval request without any sensible reason TzeBot is going to not be hosted anymore

 When it came your server first time, it's prefix will be "**.**" and it's language will be "**English**".
 You can change it's language and prefix if you want to, before that shall we just look at the commands of TzeBot?
 Type "**.help**":
 ![Help Command](https://i.imgur.com/WlFcuRG.png)